20 CRM Features to Make the Sales Process Faster

 Also, the ability to import leads from CSV or XSL file can become handy, especially if you’re transmitting contacts from your old CRM system to the new one.

 Another CRM feature is making changes to a large group of contacts in one single command.
-Look for customer management tools that let you select a bunch of filtered contacts and apply changes to them all at once.
+Look for customer database software that let you select a bunch of filtered contacts and apply changes to them all at once.

 10. Remote data access